-- Lifestyle therapy, including diet and physical exercise, has no significant effect on Lp(a) levels.4 - Statin therapy doesn't decrease Lp(a) levels.
-Patients with a history of ASCVD who are taking statins and have an Lp(a) ≥50 mg/dL are at increased risk for ASCVD events, independent of other risk factors.4 - Niacin lowers Lp(a); yet, to date, there are no randomized trials in people with high Lp(a) to determine if this is beneficial or not.
-In other randomized trials, use of niacin has been associated with enhanced side effects and even adverse events.4 - It is suggested by post hoc studies that PCSK9 inhibitors lower Lp(a) to a modest degree, but the contribution of Lp(a) reduction in lowering their ASCVD risk remains undetermined and requires further studies.2 - Lipoprotein apheresis (LA) is currently the only FDA-approved treatment for lowering Lp(a) and is approved for use in patients with Lp(a) >60mg/dL and LDL-C >100 mg/dL, and with either documented coronary artery disease or documented peripheral artery disease.20
+- Lifestyle therapy, including heart-healthy eating and regular physical activity, has no significant effect on Lp(a) levels. - Statin therapy doesn't decrease Lp(a) levels.
+Patients with a history of CVD who are taking statins and have an Lp(a) ≥50 mg/dL are at increased risk for vascular events, independent of other risk factors. - Niacin lowers Lp(a); yet, to date, there are no randomized trials in people with high Lp(a) to determine if this is beneficial or not.
+In other randomized trials, use of niacin has been associated with enhanced side effects and even adverse events.

+It is suggested by post hoc analyses that PCSK9 inhibitors lower Lp(a) to a modest degree, • but the specific contribution of Lp(a) reduction in lowering CVD risk in treated patients remains unclear.

+- Lipoprotein apheresis (LA)

+is currently the only FDA approved treatment for

+lowering Lp(a).
+FDA approved

+for Lp(a) lowering when:

+- Patient has heterozygous familial hypercholesterolemia and

+- LDL-C > 100mg/dL and

+- Patient has established coronary artery disease or peripheral artery disease and

+- Lp(a) > 60 mg/dL